maine lockdowns

 Will We Continue To Go Into Lockdowns In The Future?

 There has been talk about future lockdowns for climate emergencies.
-Will people not drive their vehicles while world leaders fly around in their jets?
+Will people not drive their vehicles while world leaders fly in their jets?
 Why are the current war zones not considered climate emergencies?

 Conclusion Of Lockdown Hysteria

-You can make a donation here for Lewiston Strong here:
+You can donate here for Lewiston Strong.

 Your Turn